 RER and MER Calculator

-This formula is the standard veterinary calculation used for both dogs and cats.
+This is the standard veterinary formula for dogs and cats.
+RER represents the calories needed at complete rest (base metabolism).

 RER Calculator